LuisP693514/javascript_project/README.md

 ## Licenses

-Background images used are from craftpix.net: https://craftpix.net/file-licenses/
+Images used are from craftpix.net: https://craftpix.net/file-licenses/

 Sound effects used are from mixkit.co: https://mixkit.co/license/#sfxFree